The EU Adaption of Important Chapter 11 Provisions

 - The cramdown of classes of claims

 In July 2019, the Directive on Insolvency, Restructuring and Second Chance (the Directive) came into force in the European Union (EU).
-The aim of the Directive was to ensure that a statutory restructuring framework was enacted in each EU Member State to maximise the chances of restructuring the debts of a company with a viable business rather than being forced into liquidation, which historically has often been the case.
-EU member states now have until summer 2021 to implement the Directive.
+The aim of the Directive was to ensure that a statutory restructuring framework was enacted in each EU member state to maximise the chances of restructuring the debts of a company with a viable business rather than being forced into liquidation, which historically has often been the case.
+EU member states had until summer 2021 to implement the Directive (unless they applied for a one-year extension).
+The Republic of Ireland, France, Poland, Cyprus, Croatia, the Czech Republic, Belgium, Italy, Portugal, Slovakia, Romania and Bulgaria have all implemented the Directive.
+(Other EU member states are in the process of updating their legislation.)
 Although EU member states have a significant degree of flexibility in the implementation, if all aspects are fully embraced, the European Union’s restructuring framework would move substantially closer to the tried and tested Chapter 11 plan available under the US Bankruptcy Code.